Police: After shootings, man threatened California Capitol

 SACRAMENTO, Calif.
-(AP) — The suspect who made “credible threats” against California's Capitol on Thursday shot a gun from his vehicle while driving through two Sacramento suburbs on Wednesday night, lodging bullets in the wall of a hospital but injuring no one, authorities said.
+(AP) — The suspect who made “credible threats” against California's Capitol on Thursday shot a gun from his vehicle while driving through two Sacramento suburbs on Wednesday night, lodging bullets in the wall of a hospital and a commercial building but injuring no one, authorities said.

 The suspect remains on the loose, the California Highway Patrol said just before noon.